stratomercata/stratomercata-website/source/_people/maxim-voyevoda.md

 social:
   linkedin: https://linkedin.com/in/mvoyevoda
   github: https://github.com/mvoyevoda
-description: Software Engineer at STRATO Mercata, building blockchain solutions and contributing to the technical infrastructure of the digital asset platform.
+description: Building blockchain solutions and contributing to the technical infrastructure of the digital asset platform.
 ---

 Maxim Voyevoda is a Software Engineer at [STRATO Mercata](https://stratomercata.com), contributing to the development of the platform's technical infrastructure.